-Property and equipment, except construction-in-progress, are stated at historical cost less accumulated depreciation and accumulated impairment losses, if any.
+Property and equipment, except construction-in-progress, are stated at historical cost less accumulated depreciation and amortization and accumulated impairment losses, if any.
 Leasehold interests in land are classified as leases and commence amortization from the time when the land interest becomes available for its intended use.
-Depreciation and amortization are provided on a straight-line basis over the estimated useful lives of the assets, as follows:
+Depreciation and amortization are provided on a straight-line basis over the estimated useful lives of the assets which do not exceed the lease term for leasehold improvements, as follows: